WholeStory Speech: Building Social and Communication Skills through Storytelling

 STORY EMOTION SOCIAL THERAPY (SEST) Guide to Training Opportunities

 Thank you for your interest in Story Emotion Social Therapy, the SEST methodology.
-To use SEST within your practice, you first participate in the Basic Training, which teaches you to use SEST with neurotypical children.
+To use SEST within your practice, you first participate in the Principal Training, which teaches you to use SEST with neurotypical children.
 Advanced Training provides you with the deeper knowledge to effectively use SEST with children with social learning, social emotional, and/or social anxiety issues.
-To apply to the Basic Training and to learn about the fees and upcoming training dates, please email [email protected] to receive an application.
+To apply to the Principal Training, please email [email protected] to receive an application.
 Or, simply feel free to contact me!
 I’m happy to answer any questions you may have about SEST or these training courses.

 Sincerely, Dr. Rochel Lieberman